The Quirkiest Museums Across Canada

 The world’s largest collection of shoes and footwear-related paraphernalia, Toronto’s Bata Shoe Museum is a must-visit for fashion mavens.
 More than just a stylish stroll through evolving tastes and trends, however, the 14,000 artifacts in the collection tell a story of technological development, and how attitudes to gender and social status have changed over the past 4,500 years.

-If you enjoyed this virtual tour of unusual museums, be sure to check out the 10 places in Canada every Canadian needs to visit.
+If you enjoyed this virtual tour of unusual museums, be sure to check out Canada’s greatest hidden gems.